feldera/feldera/docs/demo/demo.md

 This section provides a detailed walkthrough of the "developer security operations" (DevSecOps) scenario included in the demo container.
-This scenario uses the Feldera Platform to analyze streams of data about software as it is transformed from source code to binary artifacts through CI build pipelines and deployed using Kubernetes.
+This scenario uses Feldera to analyze streams of data about software as it is transformed from source code to binary artifacts through CI build pipelines and deployed using Kubernetes.